Sara Rourke BSc (Hons), PGDip, MBACP

 - trauma, neglect, physical, sexual and mental abuse

 - identity, meaning and purpose

 - attachment, relationship and interpersonal issues

 - anger and emotional difficulties

 - disorders (including personality disorders such as ASPD, SAD, BPD, anxiety disorders, dissociative disorders)

 Maps & Directions

 |Face to face counselling:||Yes|

-I have availabiliy on Mon mornings, Tues afternoon/eve, Friday eve and some availaiblity on weekend.
+I have availability on Mon mornings, Tues afternoon/eve and Friday eve.
 For other times please enquire.
-I also offer Skype and phone sessions
+I also offer Skype and phone sessions.

 Types of client